xtramarcf/frontend_assets/README.md

 All relevant information for installing can be found at the README-file on the backend-Repository.

-An overview of the frontend can be found under the following link: https://github.com/xtramarcf/frontend_assets/blob/master/uml/component_diagramm.png.
+An overview of the frontend can be found under the following link: https://github.com/xtramarcf/frontend_assets/blob/master/doc/component_diagramm.png.
+There is also a wireframe of the main screen:  https://github.com/xtramarcf/frontend_assets/blob/master/doc/main_screen.png.
-The code is also commented and uses speaking names for variables, methods and components.
+The code is commented and uses speaking names for variables, methods and components.